MNgremmadji/French-territory-segmentation/README.md

 This project deals with the french segmentation territory based on the temperature and the wind measures in 259 points.
-We used differents methods of Unsupervised Learning such as Kmeans and hclust.
+We used differents methods of Unsupervised Learning such as Kmeans and hierarchical clustering.

 The subfolder data holds wind and temperature data set and the geospatial data we used.